 His life and his career are tightly woven into the fabric of country music history and lore.
-He is both legacy and legend with an unmistakable voice and a captivating style.
+He is both legacy and a legend with an unmistakable voice and a captivating style.

 David Frizzell is one of the greatest voices in country music with a haunting resemblance to his older brother, the ultimate stylist, Lefty Frizzell.
 Both share that raw, forlorn quality that is essential to the interpretation of traditional country themes, but David’s voice is even more resonant and nuanced; a perfect instrument for conveying the deepest emotion of every lyric.

 While still just a teenager, David Frizzell left home to perform and tour with his legendary brother, working the concert circuit with many of the mightiest names in country music.
-By his 18th birthday, Frizzell was recording country and rockabilly albums for Columbia Records
+By his 18th birthday, Frizzell was recording country and rockabilly albums for Columbia Records.

 A four-year hitch in the military slowed his burgeoning musical career, but upon his discharge, Frizzell was immediately re-signed to Columbia.